Workplace Pressure Is a Signal

 The aim is not exhaustive analysis, but practical insight:

-identifying where stress concentrates, what amplifies it, and what matters most — versus what does not.
+identifying where pressure concentrates, what amplifies it, and what matters most — versus what does not.

 3. Targeted Intervention: Responding Proportionately